Fediory/HVI-CIDNet/Readme.md

 </details>

 ## News 🆕
 - **2025.02.26** Congratulations!
-Our sub-paper "HVI: A New color space for Low-light Image Enhancement" has been accepted by **CVPR 2025**. 🔥
+Our final-version paper "HVI: A New color space for Low-light Image Enhancement" has been accepted by **CVPR 2025**. 🔥
 - **2025.02.20** A test demo of our model is available on [Hugging Face](https://huggingface.co/spaces/Fediory/HVI-CIDNet_Low-light-Image-Enhancement_). 🤗
 - **2025.01.31** Update train code.
 Use random gamma function (enhancement curve) to improve cross-dataset generalization. 🔆
 - **2024.06.19** Update newest version of paper in [Arxiv](https://arxiv.org/abs/2402.05809). 📝